HOME › TEACHING › BIOLOGY & AI CURE

 Ruth Koffi

-Ruth is testing the drift barrier hypothesis in beetles by asking whether flightless scarab species—with their smaller, more isolated populations—show faster chromosome evolution.
-She is mapping winglessness and chromosome data across Scarabaeidae.
+Testing the drift barrier hypothesis in beetles by asking whether flightless scarab species, with their smaller and more isolated populations, show faster chromosome evolution.
+Mapping winglessness and chromosome data across Scarabaeidae.

 Amrutha Kosanaum